Art Journals

 One aspect of this is that I get a lot of eros arising on solo retreats; some of it is sexual, and sometimes I find it beneficial to work with it and to allow it to come to life.

-There’s a lot of good purification and transmutation that can happen at this level.
-It’s also interesting to develop the capacity to be able to watch the process of these more carnal aspects of yourself boot up in your system.
-Sexual energy is the same energy pathways that are involved in the way you access power and connection in your wider life, so having more mindfulness and clarity around them can be both empowering and create more possibility for connecting with an open heart.
+A lot of purification and transmutation can happen at this level.
+Sexual energy is the same energy pathways that are involved in the way you access power, creativity and connection on a broader level, so having more mindfulness and clarity around them can be both empowering and create more possibility for being present.
 The purpose of practicing with this is to be able to hold energies related to sexuality in yourself in a more spacious and wholehearted way.

 If you’re at the start of your practice or have an addictive response to sexuality, power, or eros, it can be best to abstain from all sexual energy during practice time while you build basic skills of mindfulness and presence without distraction.
 It’s also super valuable to do periods of time without it at any stage of practice because it can open up the richness of other aspects of experience that are more subtle and can easily get steamrolled by stronger energies.

 In a clearing in the woods, I stopped to take a photo.
-To be able to capture anything in the dark, you have to hold the camera still for 3 seconds in the pitch black, and while I was doing this, I started to imagine how scary it would be if someone or something was there when the photo appeared.
+To be able to capture anything in the dark, you have to hold the camera still for 3 seconds in the pitch black, and while I was doing this, I started to feel how scary it would be if something was in the photo when it appeared.

 My adrenaline started rushing.
 I walked a little deeper into the woods and held my nerve.
 My heart was racing at every little sound that I heard.
 After pausing for about 30 seconds and staying with the fear, I had the feeling that it would be good to run and let some of the fear energy complete itself on a nervous system level.
-I ran through the woods as if someone were chasing me until I reached the gate at the edge of the forest, where the lights from the town below started to become visible again.
+I ran through the woods until I reached the gate at the edge of the forest, where the lights from the town below started to become visible again.

 After going through the gate, the path became steep, so I slowed down my pace.
 As I walked down the rocky path, a vivid waking dream (or past life memory) moved through me.
-The sensation of being a Viking woman, holding a knife, being chased by a big man through a woodland flooded my experience.
+The sensation of being a Viking woman, holding a knife, being chased by a man through a woodland flooded my experience.
 I had a very clear choice – to surrender, to run, or to stop and fight.
-The memory was of stopping and screaming a war cry before everything faded out.
+The memory was of stopping to fight before everything faded out.
 My sense was that she had been killed.

 Feeling into the depths of nothingness